How does Waze work?

 The Waze navigation mechanism

 The power of Waze is in your hands.
-By simply driving around with the Waze client installed on your smartphone, you can share real-time information that translates into traffic conditions and road structure.
+By simply driving around with the Waze open on your device, you share real-time information that translates into traffic conditions and road structure.
 When you use Waze, you can also actively report to the community on traffic, accidents, police traps, blocked roads, weather conditions and much more.
 Waze collects this information and immediately analyzes it in order to provide other Wazers with the most optimal route to their destination, 24 hours a day.

 The easiest way to improve Waze is just to drive around with Waze turned on.
 Even if you are not using Waze to guide you, turn it on.
 You don't have to do anything.

-Waze uses the information from your journey to calculate average speed, check for errors, improve road layout and learn road and turn direction.
+Waze uses the information to calculate average speed, check for errors, improve road layout and learn road and turn direction.
 There is no need to make special trips with Waze.
 In fact, Waze works best on your regular trips and commuting.

 The maps and navigation are powered by users.
 The more people drive with Waze open, the better the navigation.